 Our Great Tit Family – Part 2

 …..great excitement for us as we spotted a tiny pink, naked chick!
 Mum and Dad remained as attentive as usual and carefully started to feed the chick.
-Given that the eggs are just 18mm (0.7″) long – you can imagine how tiny the chick is!
+Given that the eggs are just 18 mm (0.7″) long – you can imagine how tiny the chick is!
 Sometimes the food brought in was just too big – which meant Mum and Dad had to polish it off themselves.
-However, it is amazing how big a meal the little ones can take!
+However, it is remarkable how big a meal the little ones can take.

 We remained alert to the cameras, and over the period of 36 hours a further 3 chicks hatched out.